azure-sdk/azure-docs-sdk-java/docs-ref-services/preview/monitor-ingestion-readme.md

 keywords: Azure, java, SDK, API, azure-monitor-ingestion, monitor
 author: joshfree
 ms.author: jfree
-ms.date: 08/18/2022
+ms.date: 02/21/2023
 ms.topic: reference
 ms.devlang: java
 ms.service: monitor
 ---
-# Azure Monitor Ingestion client library for Java - version 1.0.0-beta.2
+# Azure Monitor Ingestion client library for Java - version 1.1.0-alpha.20230220.1

-The Azure Monitor Ingestion client library is used to send custom logs to [Azure Monitor][azure_monitor_overview].
+The Azure Monitor Ingestion client library is used to send custom logs to [Azure Monitor][azure_monitor_overview] using the [Logs Ingestion API][ingestion_overview].

 This library allows you to send data from virtually any source to supported built-in tables or to custom tables that you create in Log Analytics workspace.
 You can even extend the schema of built-in tables with custom columns.